jfieberg/Data4Ecologists/README.md

 - **RIKZdat**: marine benthic data from nine inter-tidal areas along the Dutch coast.
 Th
 - **slugs**: number of slugs found beneath 40 tiles in each of two permanent grasslands.
 - **trombone**: comparison of 5 experimental practice conditions for 30 trombonists from 3 colleges.
+- **trunkfl**: data set containing measurements of trunk flare diameter and diameter at breast height for different species of trees in Minnesota cities.
+The data were collected for the purpose of developing predictive models to inform management planning for city streets trees with the goal of reducing sidewalk damage.

 # Installation